Creating a comfortable space for cats who are sensitive to humidity

 Use an air conditioner or dehumidifier

-You can be sure to use the dehumidification function or room temperature setting of your air conditioner.
-Alternatively, you can set the humidity level on a dehumidifier or a free-standing clothes dryer dehumidifier used when hanging out laundry indoors.
-It dries your laundry in a short time and dehumidifies your home, killing two birds with one stone.
+You can be sure to use the dehumidification function or room temperature setting on your air conditioner.
+Alternatively, you can set the humidity level on a dehumidifier or a freestanding clothes dryer/dehumidifier used when hanging laundry indoors.
+This kills two birds with one stone by drying laundry in a short time and dehumidifying at the same time.

-In addition, you can create the ideal environment by placing a mat and pillow made of materials that have high moisture absorption and release properties in the sleeping area.
+Furthermore, you can create the optimal environment by placing a mat and pillow made of materials that are highly moisture-absorbent and moisture-releasing in the sleeping area.

 Beware of your cat's silent signs

-For example, what if your cat suddenly changes where it sleeps?
-Maybe the humidity is making its sleeping area uncomfortable.
+For example, what if your cat suddenly changes its sleeping location?
+Perhaps the humidity is making its sleeping area uncomfortable.
 What if your cat starts grooming itself thoroughly during a long rainy season?
-It may not be able to regulate its body temperature.
-Long-haired cats in particular are prone to eczema due to the heat generated by their skin becoming steamy, and may even develop bald spots.
-Cats cannot speak, so they cannot tell you if they are uncomfortable or unwell.
-If you think something is wrong, take action immediately.
+It's possible that your cat isn't able to regulate its body temperature.
+Long-haired cats in particular are prone to eczema due to their skin becoming damp, and can even develop bald spots from licking their skin.
+Cats can't speak, so they can't tell you if they're uncomfortable or unwell.
+If you notice something strange, take action immediately.

 Onddoka dehumidifying mat and pillow

-At Onddoka, we offer mattresses and pillows made of BELLOASIS®, a cotton-like fiber that has a moisture absorbing capacity seven times that of cotton and twice that of silica gel, as well as mouton pillows that have a heat and cold insulation effect.
-The outer fabric is made of natural materials, so it feels smooth and comfortable even in summer.
+At Onddoka, we offer mattresses and pillows made from Bell Oasis®, a cotton-like fiber with a moisture-absorbing capacity seven times that of cotton and twice that of silica gel, as well as mouton pillows with heat and cold insulation properties.
+The outer fabric is made from natural materials, so it feels smooth and comfortable against the skin, even in summer.
 It also has excellent deodorizing properties.
-We also have designs that can be used as a set with the bed, so please take a look.
+We also have bed and set designs, so please take a look.

 Beds, mattresses, pillows

-※1 <Reference> Interpretation and operational guidelines for keeping and managing dogs and cats in animal handling businesses https://www.env.go.jp/nature/dobutsu/aigo/2_data/pamph/r0305a/full.pdf
+*1 <Reference> Interpretation and operational guidelines for dog and cat husbandry management standards for animal handling businesses https://www.env.go.jp/nature/dobutsu/aigo/2_data/pamph/r0305a/full.pdf

 Back to blog